 Brand Men & the History of Product Management

-What started off as a memo in 1931 has now become widely known as the earliest record for the “product manager” role of today.
-Today, we celebrate the anniversary of this memo as Product Management Day.
-What is the history of product management, and how did it start with this memo about “Brand Men” and evolve into today’s Product Manager?
+What started off as a memo in 1931 is now widely known as the earliest record of the “product manager” role of today.
+Every May 13, we celebrate the anniversary of this memo as Product Management Day.
+What is the history of product management, and how did it start with a memo about “Brand Men” that evolved into today’s Product Manager?

 - Product Management started with a memo written in 1931 by Neil H. McElroy, who explained the role of a new position he labeled as “Brand Men.”